ziesha-network/pelmeni-testnet/README.md

 Virtual Server in order to expose your node on a public IP.
 Specify your public IP through the `--external` option.

-Highly recommended to also provide your Discord handle through the `--discord-handle` flag.
-By providing your handle, you will leave our bots a way to contact you regarding the problems you may have in your node and its status.
+**IMPORTANT:** You are required to provide your Discord handle through the `--discord-handle` flag.
+By providing your handle, we will be able to authenticate your node, as a part of rewarding process.

 ### What is the Main Payment Network?